U.S. Education Dept. to probe Michigan State over sex abuse scandal

 Michigan State’s president and athletic director have resigned.

-Education Secretary Betsy DeVos said that a civil rights team would soon arrive on the campus and that she was committed to ensuring that all students were secure from sexual misconduct.
+Education Secretary Betsy DeVos said that a civil rights team would soon arrive on the East Lansing campus and that she was committed to ensuring that all students were secure from sexual misconduct.

 “All institutions that fall short will be held accountable for violations of federal law,” DeVos, a Michigan native, said in a statement.

-The university in East Lansing did not immediately respond to a request for comment.
+The university said in a statement that it had been informed last week about the Title IX probe.
+“As we have been, MSU is cooperating fully with this and all investigations,” it said.

-Interim President John Engler this month ordered university employees to cooperate fully with all investigations into the Nassar scandal.
-Michigan State is also facing probes by the National Collegiate Athletics Association, U.S. Senate, Michigan House of Representatives and the state’s attorney general, Engler has said.
+Michigan State is also facing probes by the National Collegiate Athletics Association, U.S. Senate, Michigan House of Representatives and the state’s attorney general, Interim university President John Engler has said.

 The Department of Education is conducting a related investigation into whether Michigan State met federal rules on reporting on-campus crime and security information.